jabrena/pml/README.md

 </project>
 ```

-XML format has several features that are pretty interesting for this project:
+The XML format has several features that are pretty interesting for this project:

 - Syntax validation with an XML Schema
 - The capacity to transform to another format like Markdown